thdotnet/azure-docs.pt-br/articles/asc-for-iot/how-to-deploy-linux-cs.md

 ## <a name="installation"></a>Instalação

-Para implantar o agente de segurança, siga as instruções:
+Para implantar o agente de segurança, use as seguintes etapas:

-1. Baixe a versão mais recente do [GitHub](https://aka.ms/iot-security-github-cs) para seu computador.
+1. Baixe a versão mais recente em seu computador do [GitHub](https://aka.ms/iot-security-github-cs).

 1. Extraia o conteúdo do pacote e navegue até a pasta _/install_.